jtkovacs/jtkovacs.github.io/refs/tocs/text-analytics_TOC.md

 - **Accessibility** (as readers) and **usability** (as authors) is higher for social media
 - **Mutability** is clearly higher for digital content

-Sharda et al. (2014, pp. 262-263) summarize Brogan and Bastone's (2011) stratification of social media users on the basis of time and intensity:
+Sharda et al. (2014, pp. 262-263) summarize Brogan and Bastone's (2011) stratification of **social media users** on the basis of time and intensity of use:

 - Inactives
 - Spectators